solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 ```

 ## 6. Organise nodes relative to the same object (from first mutation registers)
-* We create links between landmark versions that seems be the same object.
+* We create links between landmarks versions that seems be the same object.

 *NB1 : Except Merge situation have not been treated.*

-### 6.1 Links between landmark versions of plots created after the cadastre
+### 6.1 Links between landmark versions of plots created after the cadastre creation
 First, we create the links between landmark version of plots created after the creation of the first matrice.
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>